apache/trafficcontrol/experimental/traffic-portal-angular7/README.md

 ng serve --proxy-config ./proxy.json
 ```

 By default this will set up an Angular debug-mode server to run, listening on port 4200.
-Note that regardless of production-mode SSL configuration (TODO), this will **only serve unencrypted HTTP responses by default**.
+Note that regardless of production-mode SSL configuration, this will **only serve unencrypted HTTP responses by default**.
 Also, unlike production mode which compiles things ahead of time, this will compile resources on-the-fly so that making changes to a file is immediately "live" without requiring the developer to restart the debug server.
 Pretty neat, desu.

 ## Contributing
 This project uses `tslint` and an `.editorconfig` file for maintaining code style.
 If your editor doesn't support `.editorconfig` (VS Code does out-of-the-box as I understand, but Vim and Sublime Text need plugins.
 Atom ~~doesn't~~ shouldn't exist) then you'll want to manually configure it so as to avoid linting errors.
 There's quite a bit going on, but the big ones are: